 - Organize honors discussion sections or laboratories.

-NEUROSC 189HC contracts (created through MyUCLA) are due to the Bruin Learn website by 12PM on Wednesday of Week 2.
+- NEUROSC 189HC contracts (created via MyUCLA) are due to the Bruin Learn website by 12PM on Wednesday of Week 2.

 - Please ensure that 189HC contracts created for courses in other departments (i.e. PHYSCI, PSYCH, etc.) are submitted to those departments, approved by them, and that you are enrolled by Friday of Week 2.

-3. NEUROSC 191H: (prerequisite: one Statistics course) This course must be taken during the winter quarter of the academic year that the student enrolls in NEUROSC 198A/B. This seminar is designed to bring honors students together to discuss scientific communication, ethics, and current literature with a faculty member.
-This course is not applicable toward the elective requirements for the major; it is applicable toward the university upper division requirement.
-The neuroscience advisors will reach out to students during the fall quarter to collect enrollment information from students planning to enroll in this course.
+- NEUROSC 191H: Students must enroll in an Honors seminar, NEUROSC 191H, that is only offered during the winter quarter, and they must be concurrently enrolled in either NEUROSC 198A or 198B.
+This seminar is designed to bring honors students together to discuss scientific communication, ethics, and current literature with a faculty member.
+This course does not fulfill any major upper division requirements, but it is applicable toward the College’s 60 minimum upper division unit requirement.
+The Neuroscience advisors will distribute enrollment information to students during the fall quarter.